-Cohort Programs: Springboard, Catalyst and Volunteer Impact Partnership
+Active Learning: Springboard, Catalyst, HR Toolkit, Plan IT, and Volunteer Impact Partnership

-Increase volunteer impact, strengthen sustainability or take it to the next level
+Improve volunteer impact, increase fundraising or take it to the next level.

-We provide a number of programs that address specific areas of nonprofit capacity and meet the needs of our philanthropic partners.
+We deliver active learning programs that address specific areas of nonprofit capacity and meet the needs of our philanthropic partners.
 Our programs leverage the time and talents of service corps members and other volunteers so that the program's value is many times greater than the cost.

-- VIP 360 - This United Way of King County Program combines training provided by United Way with a comprehensive assessment and planning process supported by 501 Commons consultants from the Executive Service Corps.
+Volunteer Impact Improvement Plans (VIPIP) - this program is based upon a program called VIP 360 that 501 Commons partners with United Way of King County to provide for many years.
+The program combines a comprehensive assessment of an organization's volunteer management practices and planning process supported by 501 Commons consultants from the Executive Service Corps.
 Volunteer consultants work in teams of two to lead the organization through a structured planning process while working with the organization to identify key issues and opportunities for improvement.
-At the end of the planning process organizations have the opportunity to receive a grant for additional consultation from 501 Commons to help them implement the plan.
-Find out more information about volunteering as an Executive Service Corps member with VIP 360.
+VPIP is being offered in Clark County in 2016.